ergosteur/insta_selenium/README.md

 - Use responsibly and in accordance with Instagram's terms of service.
 - Excessive automation may result in account restrictions or bans.

+## AI-Assisted Development

+This project was developed with the assistance of AI tools.

 ## License

 GPL-3.0 License